 - Advanced Diploma in the Therapeutic & Educational Application of the Arts, IATE, 2014-2015

 - Introduction to Counselling and Psychotherapy – Tavistock and Portman, 2013-2014

-I am a member of the British Association of Art Therapy (BAAT) and follow their Code of Ethics.
+I am accredited by the Health Care Professionals Council (HCPC) and a member of the British Association of Art Therapy (BAAT) and follow their Code of Ethics.
 I am in on-going professional supervision and I regularly undertake courses for professional development.

-If you would like to set up an appointment, please call or email me.
+If you would like to set up an appointment or find out further information, please call or email me.